Broil King re-designed its Signet series and introduced the Signet 90.

-The plus point of this material is that it is cheaper than steal and offers various benefits.
+The plus point of this material is that it is cheaper than steel and offers various benefits.

 It is resistant to corrosion, can withstand high temperatures, has excellent thermal conductivity, is odourless and is extremely durable.
 Not to mention, it’s easy on the eyes.

 The grill is built with the intent of providing maximum space and easy storage.

 For a relaxed evening, you can turn down the heat and let the steak cook on a timer.

 You never have to worry about your burgers or short ribs burning because the thermometer will always match the temperature set on the valves.

 Sure-Lite™ Electronic Dual-Electrode Ignition System

-When you are pressing the ignition button, make sure your hands are not greasy and every now and then, check the batteries.
+When you are pressing the ignition button, make sure your hands are not greasy and now and then, check the batteries.

 Linear-Flow™ Valves with 180° Sensi-Touch™ Control

-There are 5 burner valves: Three main, one for sear station and one mystery valve that I will explain latter.
+There are 5 burner valves: Three main, one for the sear station and one mystery valve that I will explain later.
 The valves have infinite control settings with a sense-touch.

 Rigid Steel Cabinet with Stainless Steel Doors – Side Sear Station

-The Surprise: The left side table can be turned into cooking station.
+The Surprise: The left side table can be turned into a cooking station.
 Just lift the upper surface and there you have it, a station with 10,000 BTU for cooking sauces, soups and side dishes.

 The connection from the burners to the tank is through the back, so you don’t have to worry about safety.

 Stainless Steel Flav-R-Wave™ Cooking System

-The Flav-R-Wave™, also known as flavorizer bars are the stainless steel bars that catch drippings from the food.
+The Flav-R-Wave™, also known as flavorizer bars are stainless steel bars that catch drippings from the food.

 Located beneath the cooking grid and a safe distance away from the burner tubes to prevent flare-ups, the flavorizer bars vaporize the drippings and circulate them back to the food.

 Heavy-Duty Cast Iron Cooking Grids

-There’s a porcelain coated warming rack above the grids that occupies 235 square inches.
+There’s a porcelain-coated warming rack above the grids that occupies 235 square inches.